CamilleA3/Food-Safety-Data-Analysis/README.md

 <div>
 <br>
 <!--Figure 1_Sum of Illnesses by Month--><img align="left" src="https://user-images.githubusercontent.com/99365065/189703428-ed73e01d-aaff-42b4-92c0-d498c4a44c03.png" width="75%" height="75%" />
-<p align="justify">April displays the highest average sum of illnesses with May and June in close proximity of incidence.
+<p align="center">April displays the highest average sum of illnesses with May and June in close proximity of incidence.
 The warmer months with excess heat will be a contributary factor in the onset of foodborne illnesses due to the faster spoilage of foods.</p>

 <br>
 <br>